“The essence of life is to serve others and do good.” Aristotle

 Volunteering is good for your brain

-Studies show that volunteering promotes the growth of reasoning skills and problem solving skills.
+Studies show that volunteering promotes reasoning skills and problem-solving skills.
 Good skills to have!
 People who volunteer also improve their ability to work with others and are more willing to learn something new.

 Volunteering is good for your grades

 Another study found that people who volunteer improved their academic performance (GPA, writing skills, critical thinking skills), leadership skills, and interpersonal skills.

 Volunteering helps your metal health, by relieving stress, anger, and anxiety.
 Helping others can have an effect on your overall psychological well-being.
 Working with animals has been shown to improve mood and reduce stress and anxiety.
 Volunteers also report increased feelings of self-esteem!

 Volunteering lets you try out a new career without making a long-term commitment.
 Thinking about being a teacher?
 Volunteer at your local library’s after school tutoring program.
 Thinking about a career in health care?
 Volunteer at a hospital or nursing home.
 Want to be a vet tech?
 Volunteer at your local animal shelter.

 Like what you’re doing?
 Awesome!
 Keep doing it.
 Make a career out of it.
 But if you don’t, you can move on to something else.

 Volunteering gives you skills that look great on a resume.
 If, after volunteering as a tutor, you decide you do want to be a teacher, think how great tutoring will look on your resume!
 And if you discover that you really don’t like kids, then you can use your experience to emphasis your transferable skills.

 Volunteering is a great way to network.
 Your supervisor or co-workers at your volunteer site might be a great reference someday.